edumgt/AWS-Solutions-Architect-Associate/EFS and FSx/README.md

 native compatibility with third-party file systems

 With Amazon FSx, you can choose between four widely used file systems:
 - Amazon FSx for Lustre is an AWS fully managed parallel file system built on Lustre for high performance computing (HPC) workloads.
 FSx for Lustre supports the Lustre POSIX-compliant protocol.
+Use: machine learning, video processing, and financial modeling.
 - Amazon FSx for NetApp ONTAP is the NetApp ONTAP operating system implemented as a fully managed service.
 FSx for NetApp ONTAP support iSCSI for block storage, NFS protocol for POSIX-compliant access, and SMB protocol for Windows-compatible access.
 - Amazon FSx for OpenZFS is an AWS fully managed implementation of the Open Zettabyte File System (ZFS).
 FSx for OpenZFS supports NFS and SMB protocols for a wide range of application implementations.
 - Amazon FSx for Windows File Server is an AWS fully managed file system for Windows environments.
 FSx for Windows File Server supports the Server Message Block (SMB) protocol.